openskope-org/paleocar-browser/README.md

 ### Use a remote tile server instead of locally stored map tiles

 The archives of map tiles available for download cover the year 1 CE only.
-Map tiles for the full 2000 years of the PaloeCAR reconstruction currently are publicly accessible at http://demo.envirecon.org/browse/img.
+Map tiles for the full 2000 years of the PaleoCAR reconstruction currently are publicly accessible at http://demo.envirecon.org/browse/img.
 To instruct the **PaleoCAR Browser** to display map tiles available from this map tile server use the `--rastertile-service.base` option.
 For example,

     $ java -jar paleocar-browser-0.1.1.jar                                      \
                 --rastertile-service.base=http://demo.envirecon.org/browse/img